benrus200/Getting-and-Cleaning-Datasets/README.md

-In this project, data collected, cleaned, prepared and used for further analysis.
+In this project, data was collected, cleaned, prepared and used for further analysis.

 This repository contains the following files: